Dan-school/427Final-Indvidual/README.md

 All three of the pipelines created worked exceptionally well.
 The lowest accuracy was the quickest performing, it was originally 93.4% but by using ngrams I was able to increase accuracy by 2.2% getting 95.7% accuracy with similar precision.
 The most accurate was the SVM prediction pipeline coming in at 97.8% accurate.
 Over all the results confirm that the goal set has been reached.

 ### Discussion
+If I were to continue this project, I would give Word2vec a go.
+I didn’t get to it for this project because of other class projects and the amount of time it would take to run those.
+The BoW seemed accurate enough to be passable though, with the lowest accuracy 95.7%.
+I would also be interested in trying to categorize new unseen articles that weren’t in the test data and see how the prediction models work on them.